Studio Tour in Three Themes

 Oil on panel, 18 x 21 in.

-A reader’s silhouette bisects the black void of a hearth embossed with fleur-de-lys, while a branched candlestick signals duality.
+A reader’s silhouette bisects a black hearth embossed with fleur-de-lys, while a branched candlestick signals duality.

 Le Petit Prince